mulesoft/data-weave-analytics-library/README.md

-# DataWeave Analytics Module
+# DataWeave Analytics Library

-The DataWeave Analytics module provides a collection of simple functions intended to perform data analysis over datasets.
+The DataWeave Analytics library provides a collection of simple functions intended to perform data analysis over datasets.
-DataWeave, supporting multiple formats, and with data transformation in mind, is a perfect tool for quickly analyzing datasets, this module intends to fill the gap with some commonly used functionalities.
+DataWeave, supporting multiple formats, and with data transformation in mind, is a perfect tool for quickly analyzing datasets, this library intends to fill the gap with some commonly used functionalities.

 ## Summaries